 1 · Schema

-The relational schema is imported into the dictionary's table-object catalogue.
+The relational schema is imported into the metadata repository's table-object catalogue.
 Tables, indexes, sequences, constraints, full-text indexes become rows the platform can recompile, against the same target engine if appropriate.

 2 · Database business logic